magepages/mpdocs/docs/better-coupon/index.md

 ### I. Configuration
 #### 1.1.
 General configuration
 After entering the module's configuration, you will find the General configuration to turn the module on/off generally.
-Choose "Yes" to enable Better Coupon extension.
+Choose "Yes" to enable the Better Coupon extension.

 ![bettercoupon2](https://i.imgur.com/9OHyYIS.png)